brimdata/zed/pkg/zson/docs/spec.md

-To maintain backward compatibility where Zeek uses `.` in columns that came from Zeek records, e.g., `id.orig_h`, such columns shall be converted by a legacy parser and converted to ZSON records.
+To maintain backward compatibility where Zeek uses `.` in columns that came from Zeek records, e.g., `id.orig_h`, such columns shall be converted by a legacy parser into ZSON records.
 Likewise, emitters of legacy Zeek files shall flatten any records in the output by converting each sub-field of a record to the corresponding flattened field name using dotted notation. e.g.,